 The Administration Board cannot officially hold votes unless at least three members are present.
 The members who attend the meeting remotely are deemed to be present at the place of the meeting.

 Decisions of the Administration Board are carried by simple majority.
 In case of a tied vote, the President casts a deciding vote.
 The members who attend remotely express a valid vote through the chosen electronic means of communication.

 The decisions of the Administration Board are recorded in the minutes.
 All minutes are signed by the two members of the Administration Board and kept in a special register.
 Copies of the minutes are addressed to all members of the Administration Board and to all Members of the Association within one month of each meeting.

 The register of minutes is kept at the Association’s head office, where all Members can consult its content and make copies if necessary.

-Any commitment that is not considered to be part of the day to day management of the Association requires the joint signatures of the President and two Vice presidents.
+Any commitment that is not considered to be part of the day to day management of the Association requires the joint signatures of the President and another member of the Administration Board.

-The Association is represented in all legal matters, whether as plaintiff or defense, by its President or by one Vice President in case of unavailability of the President.
+The Association is represented in all legal matters, whether as plaintiff or defence, by its President or by one Vice President in case of unavailability of the President.

 Section IV: Financial provisions

 Ordinary Membership and Observer Membership of the Association on each year’s January 1st entail the obligation of payment of the annual fee.

 The fee amount for every category of Members is determined each calendar year by the General Assembly, at the same time as the payment and collection methods.
 The General Assembly sets among others the deadline for payment, which cannot exceed 3 months after the sending of the bills.